-He is also Chairman of the Advisory Board of the Robertson Foundation for Government, a private family fund that supports the education of talented men and women wishing to pursue governmental careers in national security and international affairs.
+He is also Chairman of the Advisory Board of the Robertson Foundation for Government, a private family fund that supports the graduate education of talented men and women wishing to pursue governmental careers in national security and international affairs.
 He is a member of the Editorial Advisory Board of Diplomatic Courier, a global affairs media network; and regularly advises on business strategy and international affairs involving trade, development, and global corporate governance.
 In 2008, he was nominated by President George W. Bush to be US Representative to the United Nations for Management and Reform (with the rank of Ambassador).

 Before these assignments, Lebedev served as President and CEO of the American Chemistry Council (ACC), where he represented the domestic and international interests of the nearly $2 trillion global chemical and plastics industry.
 Prior to ACC, Lebedev held a unique portfolio at the US Chamber of Commerce.
 During his nearly five years of service, he was the Chamber’s first-ever COO and also Executive Vice President for International Policy and National Security Affairs.
 In addition to running day-to-day operations, he was Managing Director of the Chamber’s public policy think tank, the National Chamber Foundation, and President of the Chamber’s Center for Corporate Citizenship, a governance and philanthropic resource of the business community.